MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                         <ul id="i-worker-1" class="cardsG">
                             <li class="fullSpan">
                                 <div class="container intro">
-                                    <p>Looking for more info?
-When you're using Office 365 or Windows 10 and you have a question about how to do something, you can search the product help for info. </p>
+                                    <p>When you're using Office 365 or Windows 10, or your devices are managed by your company, and you have a question about how to do something, you can search the product Help for info, get training and tips, and watch short videos and tutorials. </p>
                                 </div>
                             </li>
                             <li>